sborland/GameDay/README.md

-# GameDayCalendar
+# Game Day
+###Authors: Sarah Borland, Scott Wiley, Henry Pan, Huishi (Leslie) Li
-Web application that helps you keep track of the latest game news and releases.
+Game Day is a web application that helps you keep track of the latest game news and release dates.

-Libraries used:
-FullCalendar